Behaviour Policy

 Appropriate Behaviours

 We believe that pupils want to behave well and are happy when their needs are understood and met.
 How pupils behave gives us important information about how they are feeling.
-Pupils at Winchelsea have a wide range of needs with a range of communication needs.
+Pupils at Winchelsea School have a wide range of needs with a range of communication needs.
 Supporting pupils to effectively communicate is an important way to promote them to self-regulate and behave in an expected way.

 Pupils can learn to improve their behaviour.
 Pupils at Winchelsea School find learning difficult and learning new behaviour is a task, just like learning to read or write.